FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 The LiveSYNC app can be installed and run on multiple *platforms*.
 Currently, the supported platforms include **iOS**, **Android**, and **Oculus**.
 Each platform has its own version of the app.
 They are compatible with each other, but not exactly the same.

 The app works on multiple *device types*.
 Currently, the supported device types include **phones**, **tablets**, and **VR headsets**.
-All of these are great for viewing content.
+All these are great for viewing content.
 A tablet is recommended for creating, editing, and presenting content.

-There are combinations of platforms and device types that are not supported.
-For example, you cannot install LiveSYNC on AppleTV, Android smart watch / smart TV, or Oculus Rift headset.

 Some device types allow viewing content in **VR mode** via a passive or an active VR headset.
 The availability of VR mode varies.
-Tablets are not physically compatible with VR headsets, hence the VR mode is not available there.
-On phones the VR mode is *selectable*.
-You can view content via the touchscreen, but you can also put the phone inside a passive VR headset like Google Cardboard.
+Tablets are not physically compatible with VR headsets.
+Hence, the VR mode is not available on tablets.
+On phones, the VR mode is *selectable*.
+You can view content via the touchscreen but you can also put the phone inside a passive VR headset.
+For example, Google Cardboard or compatible.
 On devices that were made for VR, such as GearVR and Oculus Go, the VR mode is always active.

-The table below summarizes the supported device types and the availability of the VR mode on each platform.
+The supported device types and the availability of the VR mode are summarized below.

 Platform | Device Type | VR Mode
 ---------|-------------|--------
-iOS | iPhone and iPad | Selectable on iPhone, N/A on iPad Android | Phones and tablets | Selectable on phones, N/A on tablets Oculus | VR headset | Always on
+iOS | iPhone, and iPad | Selectable on iPhone, N/A on iPad Android | Phones, and tablets | Selectable on phones, N/A on tablets Oculus | VR headset | Always on

 !!! example
     Tina works in the manufacturing industry.
 Clients often come to visit the factory.
 They are taken to a tour in groups of five.
 For safety reasons, some parts of the factory are closed from visitors.
-To demonstrate the whole process, Tina wants to show 360-degree video clips from the closed areas.
+Tina wants to show 360-degree video clips from the closed areas.
 Hence, she chooses to buy an iPad and 5 Oculus Go headsets.
-In the beginning of the tour, she shares the headsets to the visitors and keeps the iPad herself.
+At the beginning of the tour, she shares the headsets to the visitors and keeps the iPad herself.
 During the tour around the factory, they often stop in front of a closed area to watch a video clip via the headsets.

 !!! example
-    Mark is a teacher in the elementary school.
+    Mark is a teacher in elementary school.
 They have a rack of 20 Android tablets, which any of the teachers can reserve for their class.
 Mark wants to use 360-degree video clips around the World in his geography lessons.
-In the beginning of the class, he shares 19 tablets to his students and uses one of them for controlling his presentation.
+He shares 19 tablets to his students and uses one of them for controlling his presentation.

 !!! example
-    Kate is participating a voluntary project.
+    Kate is participating in a voluntary project.
 They are documenting an old building that used to be a boarding school.
 Now it is about to get demolished.
-To preserve precious memories, they have shot a 360-degree image of each of the rooms of the building and are planning to present them in a class reunion.
+To preserve precious memories, they have shot a 360-degree image of each of the rooms of the building.
+The plan is to present them in a class reunion.
 The team has only a small budget, hence they have ordered 30 pieces of Google Cardboards.
 During the reunion, they will circulate among the former students and copy the photos to everyone's mobiles.
 Kate uses her own phone for controlling the presentation.

 ### Store vs. Beta

 The LiveSYNC app is installed to a device via the platform's own app store.
-On iOS it is **Apple iTunes AppStore**, on Android it is **Google Play Store**, and on Oculus it is **Oculus Store**.
+On iOS it is **Apple iTunes AppStore**, on Android, it is **Google Play Store**, and on Oculus it is **Oculus Store**.
 The app version that is publicly available for everyone is called *the store version*.
 This is the recommended version for most users.

 LiveSYNC is continuously being developed further.
 New features are added and previous ones improved.
 Feedback from ordinary users is essential.
 Thus, new features are made first available via beta channels.
 Users who wish to try out new things and provide feedback can choose to install *the beta version* instead.